chriseppstein/chriseppstein.github.com/content/posts/2012-08-23-sass-3-2-is-released.markdown

 our primary use case.
 We always look forward to seeing how you will use them creatively in ways that we could not have imagined.

-The Sass 3.2 release introduces four new major features and a number of lesser features that we will describe in this post.
+The Sass 3.2 release introduces several new major features and a number of lesser features that we will describe in this post.
 The full list of changes can be read in the [CHANGELOG][changelog].